 1. Income Statement

-The amount of profit or loss is arrived at is disclosed in the Income Statement, prepared at the end of the year.
-The Income Statement finds out the net profit of the business after adjusting the income earned during the year and all the expenditures of the business incurred in that particular year.
+The amount of profit or loss is disclosed in the Income Statement, prepared at the end of the year.
+The Income Statement finds out the business’s net profit after adjusting the income earned during the year and all the business’s expenditures incurred in that particular year.

 The various items of income and expenditure, which took place during the accounting period, are sorted therein and grouped under significant heads.
 The main objective of the Income Statement is to present the details of various items of income or expenditure, which are attributable to the making of the profit or loss.